-- Transparency (simplicity, clarity) - Business success (value creation, shareholder - Adherence to market rates of executive pay (benchmarking of similar companies, qualifications and experience)
+- Transparency (simplicity, clarity) - Business success (value creation, shareholder benefit) - Adherence to market rates of executive pay (benchmarking of similar companies, qualifications and experience)

-The 2023 ordinary Shareholders' General Meeting voted on Board of Directors and management remuneration.
-In addition, the following members of the Compensation Committee were re-elected: Beat Siegrist, Ulrich Hocker, Dr Martin Furrer.
-The committee is chaired by Beat Siegrist.
+The 2024 ordinary Shareholders' General Meeting voted on Board of Directors and management remuneration.
+All members of the Board of Directors were present.
+In addition, the following members of the Compensation Committee were re-elected: Beat Siegrist and Dr Martin Furrer.
+Claudine Hatebur de Calderón was elected as a new member to replace Ulrich Hocker, who stepped down.
+The Compensation Committee is chaired by Beat Siegrist.

 The Compensation Committee meets as often as required, but at least once a year.
-In 2023, two meetings of the Compensation Committee were held, as well as discussions in connection with the introduction of a long-term incentive programme.
-The tasks, powers, responsibilities and working methods of the Compensation Committee are described on page 35 of the corporate governance report.
+Two meetings of the Compensation Committee took place in 2024.
+The tasks, powers, responsibilities and working methods of the Compensation Committee are described on page 37 of the corporate governance report.
 The Compensation Committee can call in external compensation specialists to offer neutral advice or provide studies or data as a basis for comparison in setting remuneration.